 Low-code Application Development and Automation

-Linx is an incredibly powerful low code IDE, designed to be able to create and deploy automated applications easily.
+Linx is an incredibly powerful drag and drop IDE, designed to be able to create and deploy automated applications easily.
 It helps connect many pre-built components, databases, and a wide range of microservices and tools seamlessly with an easy-to-use drag and drop interface.

 Beyond simply plugging in different tools to work with each other, it allows users to complete many standard programming tasks, including a large set of pre-built functions, loops, and conditional statements.
 Applications and databases can be chosen from menus, and dragged and dropped into your development environment without having to write a single line of code.
 All you need to know is your business logic, and configure a few modules and you are off and running, cutting your development time to a fraction of what it was previously.